Tommy Edman Player Props: Cardinals vs. Giants

 Tommy Edman At The Plate

-- Edman is hitting .275 with two doubles, a triple, three home runs and 10 walks.
+- Edman has two doubles, a triple, three home runs and 11 walks while batting .268.

-- Among qualifying hitters, he ranks 62nd in batting average, while his on-base percentage ranks 43rd and he is 63rd in slugging.
+- Among qualifying hitters in baseball, he ranks 72nd in batting average, 50th in on-base percentage, and 71st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.